bhagyeshagresar/EKF_SLAM_on_turtlebot3/README.md

 3)nusim - This package loads 4 red cylinders and a red turtlebot3 burger in rviz.
 The package is used to drive the red robot in simulation.
 The package publishes laser_scan data and publishes obstacles with noise.

-4) nuturtle_control - This package consists of nodes such as the circle, odometry and turtle_interface.
+4)nuturtle_control - This package consists of nodes such as the circle, odometry and turtle_interface.
 These nodes help to control the motion of the turtlebot.

 5)nuslam - This package implements Extended Kalman Filter SLAM algorithm on Turtlebot3.
 The nuslam package consists of nuslam.cpp which is a cpp library consisting of functions required to compute the prediction and update steps of the SLAM algorithm.
 The slam.cpp is a slam node that executes the slam predict and update steps using the nuslam library.